Avvale-IA-CICD/AvvaleCPI/REPSOL - SFTP IFLOWS/Connectivity_test_UK2_SFTP_copy/1.0.1/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-This iFlow retrieves a file from a source SFTP server, transforms the filename, maps the message, and sends the file to a destination SFTP server.
+This iFlow retrieves a file from an external SFTP server and sends it to another SFTP server after some transformation steps.

 - **Involved systems with Adapters Type and Endpoint Type**
     - Sender1: SFTP Adapter (EndpointSender)
     - Receiver: SFTP Adapter (EndpointRecevier)

 - **Key steps**
-    1. Start: Receive file from source SFTP server.
+    1. Starts with a timer event, triggered every 10 seconds.
-    2. JavaScript 1: Perform a javascript.
+    2. Executes a JavaScript script.
-    3. Transform Filename: Rename the file using a Groovy script.
+    3. Executes a Groovy script called `transformFilename.groovy`.
-    4. Message Mapping 1: Maps the message to new format
+    4. Performs a Message Mapping.
-    5. Send 1: Send the file to the destination SFTP server.
+    5. Sends the file to the receiver SFTP server.
-    6. End: iFlow execution completed.

 - **Message transformation**
-    - Transform Filename: Uses groovy script transformFilename.groovy to rename the incoming file.
+    - A Groovy script named `transformFilename.groovy` is used.
-    - Message Mapping 1: Maps the message to new format
+    - A Message Mapping step is executed.

 - **Externalized parameters list, configured values and their descriptions**
-    - host: portaluk2.rg.repsol.com:22 (SFTP server host and port)
+    - `host`: `portaluk2.rg.repsol.com:22` (SFTP host address for the Receiver)
-    - user_uk2:  (Username for the destination SFTP server.)
+    - `user_uk2`: `` (SFTP username for the Receiver)

 - **DataStore / JMS Dependency**
 Not Found